lavarinimoreira/github-api/README.md

 # Github API

-This is a React application that consumes the Github API to show a user's projects.
+This is a React application that consumes the Github API to show a user's informations as well the projects.

 ## Usage